 COVID SAFETY PROTOCOLS

-Honors cords are not distributed by the College of Humanities at this time.
 We have a tradition to gift every graduate with a medallion in recognition of your degree and achievement in the College of Humanities.
 You will collect your medallion when you cross the stage, and graduates attending virtually may request a medallion by mail in your RSVP.

 There is a wheelchair accessible ramp located on stage as well as wheelchair seating for graduates and guests attending the ceremony.
 Please let our Event Team know if you require assistance or more information.
 The ceremony will be live captioned both online and in-person.
 In addition, the ceremony is translated in Spanish and a transcript is provided in guest programs to follow during the ceremony.